The-Tech-Village/Code-Campers/README.md

 # Code-Campers
 A site in development for creation of focused coding hub where you can get everything you need in coding session.
+## Vision
+A Platform which is distraction free, and will help you focus more on coding than surfing the internet
 ## Follow & Connect with us
    <a href="https://www.youtube.com/c/CommunityClassroom">
     <img width="30px" src="https://www.vectorlogo.zone/logos/youtube/youtube-icon.svg" />